getazureready/sappwrpltintpvt/Lab 2/Lab 2 - Optimizing Product Management and Orders at Contoso Electronics via Power App and SAP Integration.md

 style="width:6.26806in;height:2.14444in" />

 9. From top of the window and click on the **Save and exit**.
-    Confirmation window pop up **again click on Save and exit** to save the table.
+    Confirmation windows pop up **again click on Save and exit** to save the table.
 It will automatically redirect to Contoso app.

     <img src="./media/image59.png"